MicrosoftDocs/customer-insights/ci-docs/journeys/email-without-journey.md

 Send now is a simplified workflow that supports limited scenarios.
 It doesn't support the complete set of validations and capabilities available in the full journey editor canvas.
 If any of the following scenarios apply to you, you must use the journey canvas to ensure the features in your email are supported properly:

+- If there is a business unit on the email, the resulting journey does not pick up the business unit assignment.
+- The journey created in the background is owned by the user who created the email and goes through the Send now flow.
 - Send now only works with contact and lead segment-based journeys.
 We'll expand to support Customer Insights profiles in the future.
 - Send now doesn't work with outbound marketing segments that you haven't used in real-time journeys.
 Once you use an outbound marketing segment in a real-time journey successfully, it's been processed and you can use it with the send now functionality.
 - Send now doesn't stop users from selecting an email and a segment from two different business units.
 If you have permissions to more than one business unit, be careful to make sure you select an email and segment from the same business unit.